 The American School of Madrid has been preparing students for their future for over 60 years.
 ASM welcomes students of all nationalities who desire an American college-preparatory education.
 ASM brings together the vibrant and rich cultural heritage of Spain with the diversity of a truly international community to create a unique and inspiring learning environment.
 ASM’s diverse student body balances the American, Spanish, and International elements of our community.
 The ASM community is welcoming, supportive, and open.
 It is a school where students thrive academically, socially, and emotionally.
 Enrollment at ASM averages 1000 students from Kindergarten Level 1 through Grade 12.
 ASM maintains class sizes that are consistent with the current educational practices at the best private American and international schools abroad.

-The nationality distribution of the students at ASM is approximately one third U.S. citizens, one third Spanish citizens, and one third citizens of approximately some 60 other countries around the world.
+The nationality distribution of the students at ASM is approximately one-third U.S. citizens, one-third Spanish citizens, and one-third citizens of approximately 60 other countries around the world.

 The American School of Madrid is accredited by the Middle States Association of Colleges and Schools, an

 American accreditation organization.
 ASM is also recognized by the Spanish Ministry of Education.
 This allows

 Spanish citizens to pursue our unique Program which provides access to Spanish universities.
 In addition, ASM

 is certified by the International Baccalaureate Organization, which allows students access to European and other